 What is STR DNA?

 Short tandem repeats (STRs) measure the number of times a sequence of genetic code is repeated at a specific location on the Y-chromosome.
 The common STR DNA tests available are on 37 or 111 markers.
 Since the values for these markers change over time, they are useful for establishing the timeframe when two men shared a common paternal ancestor.
-The STR DNA test is recommended for establishing male-line relatedness in the past 400–500 years.
+STR DNA is tested with a standard Y-DNA test.

 What are the pros and cons of an STR DNA test?